Balboa Fun Zone: Today

 The greater Balboa Fun Zone area also includes the Balboa Village which consists of more retail shops, restaurants, several saloons, a boutique hotel, the Balboa Pier, the beach, and the boardwalks along both the beach and the harbor fronts.

 Ocean Motion is an 18’ tall bungee ride that allows people to jump and flip through the air in complete safety, the ride Happy Swing is an automatic swing which can hold up to six people, and Coconut Climb, multiple fake coconut trees with holds for Balboa Fun Zone guests to race on.

-In September of 2021, Chartwell Real Estate Development purchased the area from OceanQuest after the company ran into financial struggle during the COVID-19 pandemic.
+In September 2021, Chartwell Real Estate Development purchased the area from OceanQuest after the company ran into financial struggle during the COVID-19 pandemic.
 Chartwell real estate under the Pyle family, the company seeks to further the revitalization of the Balboa Fun Zone.

 The Balboa Fun Zone also features a raised patio open to the public offering views of Newport Harbor.
 The patio is handicap accessible from East Bay Avenue.

 In 1959, Richard Prather set parts of his book Over Her Dear Body in the Fun Zone.
 "On my right.... was a small sandy beach, a few feet beyond it the color and movement of the Balboa Fun Zone."
 In 1998, Japanese musician hide filmed the music video for his song "Hurry Go Round" at the Fun Zone and at the Balboa Pier.

 In 2013, American hip hop recording artist Childish Gambino recorded the music video for his song 3005 entirely on the Ferris wheel here.

 The Fun Zone has restaurants such as the iconic Cape Cod style Balboa Pavilion built in 1905, several souvenir stores, and a boardwalk.
 The nearby Balboa Theater on Balboa Boulevard is set to be renovated by the Balboa Theater Foundation in 2014.